15 But even to this day, when Moses is read, a veil lies on their heart. 16 Nevertheless when one turns to the Lord, the veil is taken away.

 God takes away the “veil” of a hardened heart when a person embraces Christ as Savior (2 Co 4:6).
 When this happens, a person can experience and see the glory of the New Covenant.

 The inner veil of our hearts is a symbol of the hardness of our hearts, preventing us from understanding God’s Word.

 The “veil” is the symbol of spiritual hardness on our souls.
 Those hardened toward God’s Word cannot come to grips with the glory of God.
 They cannot change or mature but stay spiritually stagnant.

-Only when God removes the veil that shelters the human heart that a person can understand God’s Word.
+Only when God removes the veil that shelters the human heart can a person understand God’s Word.
 Neither is ignorance an excuse for rejecting Christ (Jn 5:39, 46).
-It is no excuse for neglecting what God says to believers either (Lu 24:25).
+It is no excuse for neglecting what God says to believers, either (Lu 24:25).
 The problem is not with what God reveals but with the sinful heart.

 Jesus fulfilled the Mosaic Law completely (Ro 10:4).
 He measured up to the Law on our behalf; therefore, we do need to use operation bootstraps to lift ourselves toward God.
 Our Lord did that for us.
 Since that is true, His economy of grace has superseded the Law (Jn 1:170.